San Francisco Root Canal

 - Swelling – Any time swelling occurs in the mouth area, immediate attention from a medical professional is needed.
 Sometimes swelling requires an antibiotic before anything else can happen.

-- No symptoms at all – Believe it or not, sometimes patients in San Francisco need a root canal, and they don’t even know it.
+- No symptoms at all – Believe it or not, sometimes patients in San Francisco and Embarcadero need a root canal, and they don’t even know it.
 An infection can eventually make the nerves in a tooth deteriorate to the point where patients can’t feel anything.
 This is one of the main reasons why Dr. Skoulas performs X-rays to identify any potential problems the patient may not be able to feel.

 Benefits of a Root Canal

-Living with tooth pain isn’t something anyone in San Francisco wants to deal with.
+Living with tooth pain isn’t something anyone in the Embarcadero area of San Francisco wants to deal with.
 When patients get a root canal with Dr. Skoulas, they will be getting the best possible treatment and be well on their way to living their normal life again.
 A root canal is a very involved procedure, but it’s also very routine for Dr. Skoulas.
 The benefits of getting a root canal include removing the bacteria from the crown of the tooth, as well as the root, sealing and protecting the tooth, and eliminating the discomfort felt.

 Getting a root canal with Dr. Skoulas is even more beneficial since she will: